cliffmin/cliffmin.github.io/_posts/2015-07-11-announcing-pixyll-version-2.md

 Despite the simple nature of the problem not much is known about this parameter.
 For example, neither the crossing number of the complete graph cr(Kn)

-## Conjecture
+## Current State

-There is known formula to be true for n ≤ 12 and is known to be an upper bound for general n.
+There is known conjecture to be held true for n ≤ 12 and is known to be an upper bound for general n, except for the special cases n = 6,7 where we find the upper bound.
+Saaty further verified that the upper bound is achieved for p ≤ 10 and Pan and Richter showed that it also is achieved for p = 11 and finally 12.

 ![]({{ site.url }}/images/conjecture.png)

+However, for an applicable amount of nodes, it remains elusive as to the asymptotic trend.